FaakhirIqbal/Android-Dev-Kotlin-Practice/03_Classes_Objects/i_classes_objects.md

 **First Init Block**: This block will print a message indicating that the object is initializing.

 **Second Init Block**: This block will print the value of ClassRoomSpace in NumberOfChairs.

-Remember, init blocks can contain multiple statements, allowing you to perform a range of initialization tasks.
+_Remember_: init blocks can contain multiple statements, allowing you to perform a range of initialization tasks.

 ```Kotlin
 package com.a1schools